xDefender-bot/.github/profile/README.md

 ---

+## 🚫 BlackList System
+Control access to restricted areas with a blacklist system 🔒:
+- 👑 **Owner-controlled access**: Only the owner can modify the blacklist.
+- 🛠️ **Protected administrative controls**: Only authorized users can manage the blacklist.
+- 🚫 **Auto-ban**: Automatically bans users who are added to the blacklist. ⚔️
+- ➕ **Add**: Adds users to the blacklist.
+- ➖ **Remove**: Removes users from the blacklist.
+---

 ## 📌 Commands
 - `/config` ⚙️ - Configure all protection modules
 - `/bot-info` 📊 - View bot statistics
 - `/help` ❓ - Access the help center
 - `/wh` 🔓 - Manage whitelist settings (owner only)
+- `/bl` 🚫 - Manage whitelist settings

 ---